swayf/grako/README.rst

 **Grako** (for *grammar compiler*) is a tool that takes grammars in a variation of EBNF_ as input, and outputs a memoizing_ PEG_ parser in Python_.

-**Grako** is *different* from other PEG_ parser generators because the generated parsers use Python_'s very efficient exception mechanism to backtrack. **Grako** generated parsers simply assert what must be parsed; there are no complicated *if-then-else* sequences for decison making or backtracking. **Grako**, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
+**Grako** is *different* from other PEG_ parser generators because the generated parsers use Python_'s very efficient exception mechanism to backtrack. **Grako** generated parsers simply assert what must be parsed; there are no complicated *if-then-else* sequences for decison making or backtracking. *Possitive and negative lookaheads*, and the *cut* element allow for additional, hand-crafted optimizations at the grammar level.

+**Grako**, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
+At less than 2500 likes of Python_, it is possible to study all its source code in a single session. **Grako** only dependecies are on what the Python_ 2.7.y or 3.X.y standard libraries provide.

 .. _`Cyclomatic complexity`: http://en.wikipedia.org/wiki/Cyclomatic_complexity

-**Grako** is feature complete and in production.
-It's currently being used with a 2 KLOC_ grammar for a legacy_ programming language to generate a parser capable of parsing millions of lines of legacy code in a matter of minutes.
+**Grako** is feature complete and currently being used to parse and translate hundreds of thousands of lines of legacy_ code.

 .. _KLOC: http://en.wikipedia.org/wiki/KLOC
 .. _legacy: http://en.wikipedia.org/wiki/Legacy_code